jolin-io/Continuables.jl/README.md

   zip unfortunately does not work with pure continuables, so we have to either bring things to memory with ``mzip`` or transform things to task using ``tzip``.
 The result is in any case a continuable again, however implemented by the one or the other method.

-# Iterators.jl like higher level functions - Product, GroupByReduce, Zip, ...
+# Iterators.jl like higher level functions - product, groupby, subsets, ...

 - **repeatedly**(f, [n])